aklinker1/a1/README.md

 ## Basic Example

 A simple todo application with users and todos.
-This example includes all thre types of fields: `Field`, `VirtualField`, and `LinkedField`.
+This example includes all three types of fields: `Field`, `VirtualField`, and `LinkedField`.

 ```go
 package example